- Carbon Trading

 6. An Inconvenient Truth & An Inconvenient Sequel: An Inconvenient Truth 2006, made by the United States former Vice President Al Gore, drew the world’s attention to the urgency of climate change and the need to tackle it.
 It focuses on the link between climate change and increasing natural disasters.

 Ten years later, he made a sequel to the documentary “An Inconvenient Sequel” in 2017.
 Al Gore traveled to different locations where climatic conditions have worsened.
-Both the documentaries are worth your time.
+Both documentaries are worth your time.

 7. Fire In Paradise: Increasing wildfires are one of the deadliest impacts of climate change, destroying both humans and ecosystems.
 Severe disasters like California’s prolonged wildfires may be difficult to comprehend unless you’re on the ground, like the inhabitants of the town of Paradise.